sandiip/sandiip/README.md

 - 👋 Hi, I’m @sandeep panwar
 - 👀 I’m interested in UI/UX developemnt
 - 🌱 I’m currently learning React JS
-- 📫 you can reach contact me on sandeep.panwar0094@gmail.com
+- 📫 you can contact me on sandeep.panwar0094@gmail.com

 <!---
 sandiip/sandiip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.